 Coast-to-Coast Storm Parade

-Multiple storm systems moving east from the Pacific Ocean will impact North America this week.
+Multiple storm systems originating from the Pacific Ocean impacted North America in mid-to-late February, 2026.

-Along the west coast, the barrage of storms has already brought heavy rainfall and flooding to California, with some locations witnessing new daily records for rainfall on February 16, 2026.
+Along the west coast, the barrage of storms brought heavy rainfall and flooding to California, with some locations witnessing new daily records for rainfall on February 16, 2026.

-Further east in the Rocky Mountains, states such as Utah and Colorado are forecasted to get much-needed reprieve with the winter weather.
-As of February 1, 2026, the Western US is experiencing the worst snowpack in many years, including record lows in several states.
+Further east in the Rocky Mountains, states such as Utah and Colorado were forecasted to get much-needed reprieve with the winter weather.
+On February 1, 2026, the Western US was determined to have been experiencing the worst snowpack in decades, including record lows in several states.

-The impact of the storms will extend beyond the Western US, as winter weather descends upon the Upper Midwest and Great Lakes regions, with some parts of the Northern Plains experiencing blizzard conditions.
+The impact of the storms extended beyond the Western US, as winter weather descended upon the Upper Midwest and Great Lakes regions, with some parts of the Dakotas and Minnesota experiencing blizzard conditions.

-High winds are also wreaking havoc on the Plains.
-Strong winds have lead to swaths of blowing dust being kicked up, resulting in a multi-car pileup in Colorado.
+The storms also brought high winds that wreaked havoc on the Plains.
+Swaths of blowing dust were kicked up as the winds blew through, resulting in a multi-car pileup in Colorado.
 On February 17, the Storm Prediction Center issued an extreme risk risk for the High Plains due to the presence of the strong winds combined with dry atmospheric conditions.
 Later that day, the combination of those two factors lead to the outbreak of several wildfires.
 One of the fires, the Ranger Road Fire in the Oklahoma panhandle, ignited and quickly grew to 15,000 acres in a few short hours.

 For more information, visit the Storm Prediction Center, Weather Prediction Center, and the National Weather Service.